USS Mobile conducts Maritime Cooperative Activity with BRP Ramon Alcaraz

 |0

-This work, USS Mobile conducts Maritime Cooperative Activity with BRP Ramon Alcaraz [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Mobile conducts Maritime Cooperative Activity with BRP Ramon Alcaraz, by LT Ronan Williams, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.